LyingHid/lyinghid.github.io/_posts/2020-07-14-RSA-and-modular-arithmetic.markdown

 The corollary says that if $a$ and $b$ are the same, we have $ x \equiv a \mod pq $.
 [Here](https://exploringnumbertheory.wordpress.com/2013/11/23/proving-chinese-remainder-theorem/) is the proof of the corollary by letting $ x = a = b $.
 The corollary is also proved directly by [the paper](https://aip.scitation.org/doi/pdf/10.1063/1.3526259) used before to prove Fermat’s Little Theorem.

-# Textbook RSA
-In the original paper, messages used by RSA should be coprime with the modular which is required by Euler's Theorem.
-However, the course I have taken says it is ok if not coprime.
-This is explained by [the answer](https://crypto.stackexchange.com/a/1008) from stackexchange as RSA’s correctness can be deduced directly with Chinese Remainder Theorem without Euler's Theorem.